🧩 ujc to png

 FAQ

-This tool analyzes the .ujc files generated by the app and extracts the contained png images that represent the nonogram pictures.
+This app analyzes the .ujc files generated by the game and extracts the contained png images that represent the nonogram pictures.

-To learn more, you can review the source code available on GitHub.
+To learn more, you can review the source code on GitHub.

-This tool is for nonogram authors who want to backup their own designs and have them available as images.
+This app is for nonogram authors who want to backup their own designs and have them available as images.

 • Are my nonograms private?

 Yes.
-This tool works entirely inside your browser and no file ever leaves your device.
+This app works entirely inside your browser and no file ever leaves your device.

 • Can I download nonograms made by other authors?

-No. To respect their work, this tool does not allow you to download nonograms made by other authors.
+No. To respect their work, this app does not allow you to download nonograms made by other authors.

 • How many nonograms can I convert?

 As many as you want.
-Note, however, that the more nonograms you process together the slower the conversion will be, especially on less powerful devices.
+However, the more nonograms you process together the slower the conversion process will be, especially on less powerful devices.

 On less powerful devices, the conversion process can take a few seconds or more.
 Either wait a little before retrying or convert fewer nonograms at a time.